-Manufacturer's mark, or name written in full Dynamic Weighing
+Manufacturer's mark, or name written in full Active Weighing Solutions

-, Consulting Pty.
-Ltd. #

 Indication of accuracy class 0.5

-Pattern approval mark for the instrument NMI 6/14B/20
+Pattern approval mark for the instrument 6/14B/20

 Model number IPW800A

 Serial number

 Maximum capacity Max = 300 kg

 Minimum capacity Min = 200 kg

-Minimum totalised load $\Sigma{min} = 1000 \text{ kg}^{}$
+Minimum totalised load Σ{min} = 1000 kg

 Totalisation scale interval $d_t = 0.1 \text{ kg}$

 Serial number of the instrument

 Material to be measured

-- () These markings shall also be shown near the display of the result if they are not already located there. - (#) 'Dynamic Weighing Consulting Pty.
-Ltd.' may also be known as 'Total Engineering Systems Pty Ltd', 'Active Weighing Solutions', or 'Dynamic Weighing'. - (b) Instruments carry a notice visible to the operator stating TARGET DISCRETE LOAD SHALL BE 200 kg ONLY, or similar wording.
+- () These markings shall also be shown near the display of the result if they are not already located there. - (b) Instruments carry a notice visible to the operator stating TARGET DISCRETE LOAD SHALL BE 200 kg ONLY, or similar wording.